• Skip to main content

 • Remove from the heat, lift the chicken out of the pot and place on a plate or cutting board.
 Remove the bones (if present) and shred the meat roughly.

-• Place the meat back in the pot, stir through the redcurrant jelly, adjust the seasoning if needed and enjoy!
+• Return the meat to the pot, stir through the redcurrant jelly, adjust the seasoning if needed, garnish with freshly chopped parsley and enjoy!

 Notes

-• I prefer to use chicken thighs with the bone but you can use boneless if you like (it’s easy to remove the bone once the meat is fully cooked and tender).
+• I prefer to use chicken thighs with the bone but you can use boneless if you like.
+If you decide to use boneless chicken thigh fillets chop them roughly and discard any fat before cooking.

 • Use either baby potatoes or salad potatoes (ex.
 Alexandra, Charlotte, Yukon Gold).